 This is your bucket list, Steamboat style.
 The Boat List features every can’t-miss fall activity.
 Are you ready to check them off?

-2. Take a Helicopter Ride for a Unique Look at Fall Foliage
+2. Take a Drive for a Unique Look at Fall Foliage

 Speaking of seeing things from the air, a gondola ride is a great way to get a bird’s eye view of the valley.
 During ski season, a gondola ride often feels rushed as you anticipate arriving at the top.
 But in the fall, overlooking the slopes alive with changing leaves, the journey is as exciting as the destination.
 Relax and enjoy the ride.
 At the top, grab a drink and listen to live music as you take in a mountain of scenery.